 Visit Rowsley's Peak Village Outlet Shopping Centre website for more information.

 Matlock is a beautiful Derbyshire town which is great for a peaceful day out.
 Hall Leys Victorian Public Park runs alongside the River Derwent which can be watched from the many cafes and shops.
 There is also a boating lake with heaps of wildlife, a miniature railway and a children's playground.

 Operating between Matlock & Rowsley, Peak Rail offers you the opportunity to experience the thrill of steam on this preserved railway through the Derbyshire countryside.
 Offering opportunities to travel throughout the year, trains offer an on-board buffet coach and a specially adapted coach for wheelchair accommodation.
 For details of days of operation and timetables for the railway please contact Peak Rail

 Matlock Bath sits in between the Heights of Abraham and Giddy Edge on the opposite bank.
 The Heights of Abraham is a former mine which is open to the public.
-There are woodland walks, a cliff-side cafe and Gulliver's Kingdom Theme Park; all of which can be accessed via cable cars.
 If the weather isn't on your side you could visit the Peak District Mining Museum or the Life in a Lens Museum of Photography and Old Times.